It’s comical how habits are formed through time

 We have been working hard to integrate the world’s most comprehensive data platform together with an innovative and leading SDS platform.
-Integrating Hedvig storage with your typical Commvault solutions creates the next dimension of Intelligent Data Management, providing more automation, control and access to your data.
+Integrating Commvault Distributed Storage with your typical Commvault solutions creates the next dimension of Intelligent Data Management, providing more automation, control and access to your data.
 Last quarter, we released the next major milestone for our integrated vision, and I want to double click into the core details of what we have achieved within our product portfolio and what it means for you.

-Hedvig provides a robust set of storage capabilities throughout the distributed platform.
+Commvault Distributed Storage provides a robust set of storage capabilities throughout the distributed platform.
 The ability to provision storage with specific attributes based on workload requirements provides the flexibility customers need.
 Because it is software defined, you can run the platform using off the shelf x86 components and scale-out in a predictable fashion.
 Need 50 or 100 TBs more usable capacity, add another node and do it non-disruptively.
 It is that easy, which is important when you look at the backup and recovery environment.
-This is one area where space can get consumed quickly and scale-out storage is a MUST.
+This is one area where space can get consumed quickly and scale-out storage is a MUST. =

-Commvault Complete™ Backup & Recovery now fully supports the Hedvig Distributed Storage Platform as a backup target.
-Feature Release 11.19 together with Hedvig Release 22.214.171.124 will allow you to execute backups directly to the scale-out software-defined platform with all of the bells and whistles of Commvault Complete Backup & Recovery enabled.
+Commvault Complete™ Backup & Recovery now fully supports the Commvault Distributed Storage Platform as a backup target.
+Feature Release 11.19 together with Release 22.214.171.124 will allow you to execute backups directly to the scale-out software-defined platform with all of the bells and whistles of Commvault Complete Backup & Recovery enabled.
 Specific integration work and development was done to ensure the best user experience and optimized interaction to keep your jobs running fast and your restores even faster.

 - A Commvault Media Agent(s) running Linux